 - 1/3 cup freshly shredded Asiago cheese

 - Preheat oven to 450 degrees.
-Trim Brussels sprouts and slice into quarters.
+Rinse Brussels sprouts under cool running water; pat dry with paper towels.
+Trim the ends of the Brussels sprouts and slice the heads into quarters.

 - Toss Brussels with olive oil until coated.
-Place on cookie sheet and add salt and pepper to taste.
+Place on cookie sheet in a single layer and season with sea salt and freshly ground black pepper to taste.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.